EOSIO/eos/docs/01_nodeos/03_plugins/producer_plugin/index.md

 ## The priority of transaction

-You can configure the priority between transaction types, when the `producer` plugin has a queue of transactions to process.
+You can give one of the transaction types priority over another when the producer plugin has a queue of transactions pending.

-The option below sets the priority between the ordinary transaction and the deferred transaction:
+The option below sets the ratio between the incoming transaction and the deferred transaction:

 ```console
   --incoming-defer-ratio arg (=1)
 ```

-By the default value of `1`, the `producer` plugin processes one incoming transaction per one deferred transaction.
-Respectively set `arg` to `10`, the `producer` plugin processes 10 incoming transactions per each deferred transaction.
+By default value of `1`, the `producer` plugin processes one incoming transaction per each deferred transaction.
+When `arg` sets to `10`, the `producer` plugin processes 10 incoming transactions per each deferred transaction.

-When the option is set to a sufficiently large number, the plugin always process the incoming transaction first until the queue of incoming transaction is empty.
-Respectively, if the `arg` is 0, the `producer`  processes the deferred transaction queue first.
+If the `arg` is set to a sufficiently large number, the plugin always processes the incoming transaction first until the queue of the incoming transaction is empty.
+Respectively, if the `arg` is 0, the `producer` plugin processes the deferred transaction queue first.

 ### Load Dependency Examples